19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (a) the government, administration and organisation of the Singapore Armed Forces;

-(b) ranks of servicemen ;
+(b) ranks of servicemen in the uniformed services (including the military domain experts service);

+[28/2009 wef 01/04/2010]

-(c) service grades of regular servicemen in the non-uniformed service(NUSAF), including the designation of grades as officer grades;
+(c) service grades of regular servicemen in the non-uniformed service, including the designation of grades as officer grades;

+[28/2009 wef 01/04/2010]

 (d) powers of commanders;